wyplay/pytracemalloc/README.rst

 Classes
 -------

-* DisplayGarbage: Display new objects added to gc.garbage.
-By default, it displays uncollectable objects, see the documentation of gc.garbage.
+* DisplayGarbage(file=sys.stdout): Display new objects added to gc.garbage.
+By
+  default, it displays uncollectable objects, see the documentation of gc.garbage.
 Use gc.set_debug(gc.DEBUG_SAVEALL) to display all deleted objects.
   Methods:

   - display(): display new objects added to gc.garbage since last call